natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/HKP9A%20(FC).md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

-* Great agility - one of the most maneuverable helicopters in the game
+* Great agility - one of the most manoeuvrable helicopters in the game
 * Small profile
 * Access to Thermal Imaging
 * Great stock performance - comes with full missile payload stock